-Spending time with your child does not have to be a structured face-to-face sit-down activity.
-There are many ways to teach your child by incorporating them into activities that you have to do, such as laundry, making dinner, and washing dishes.
+Spending time with your child does not have to be a structured, face-to-face sit-down activity.
+There are many ways to teach your child by incorporating them into activities you have to do, such as laundry, cooking dinner, and washing dishes.

-If your child is an infant, wear your baby in a baby carrier against your chest while you do housework or make dinner.
+If your child is an infant, wear your baby in a baby carrier against your chest while doing housework or making dinner.
 Narrate everything you are doing.
 The gentle movement is good for their developing sense of balance and equilibrium.
-Also, by talking to your baby you are providing a foundation for language.
+Also, by talking to your baby, you are providing a foundation for language.